tmathis720/Hydra/src/domain/docs/about_domain.md

-This code introduces a structured approach to managing, processing, and analyzing complex boundary-fitted 3D meshes through the `Domain` module in Rust.
+The `Domain` module introduces a structured approach to managing, processing, and analyzing complex boundary-fitted 3D meshes.

 Below is a detailed breakdown of the components, organized by their respective functionalities within the `Domain` module:

 ---